-- J. F. Bonnans, G. Bonnet, and J.‑M. Mirebeau, Second order monotone finite differences discretization of linear anisotropic differential operators, Mathematics of Computation, to appear, accepted in May 2021 (HAL preprint).
+- J. F. Bonnans, G. Bonnet, and J.‑M. Mirebeau.
+Second order monotone finite differences discretization of linear anisotropic differential operators.
+Mathematics of Computation, to appear, accepted in May 2021 (HAL preprint).

-- Anisotropic diffusion based on Voronoi’s first reduction in dimensions four and five.
+- Anisotropic diffusion based on Voronoi’s first reduction in dimension four.

 At Université Paris-Saclay, I teach:

 - MATLAB refresher course, in Master de Mathématiques appliquées.